 mention backsides as I just ignored all the rules of the road and however pitted, drove on regardless.

-improved, however it became clear that another much more sinister weapon was being deployed, the rocket propelled V2.
-Although it was clearly more
+however it became clear that another much more sinister weapon was being deployed, the rocket propelled V2.
+Although it was clearly more destructive than the

 |David Golfman (Dowie), a bricklayer to trade was domiciled in Buckhaven,Fife, with his wife and two children.
 During the war he plied his trade om military